asony03/Git-Bot/DESIGN.md

 ### Observer pattern and Facade pattern in action:

 Facade pattern hides the complexities of the system and provides an interface to the client using which the client can access the sub systems.
-This pattern adds an interface to existing system to hide its complexities.
-It also involves a single entry point which provides simplified methods required by client and delegates calls to the respective handlers.
+In our system, thie dispatcher adds an interface to existing system to hide the complexities of its sub systems.
+Dispatcher is responsible for providing a single entry point with simplified methods required by clients, and delegates these calls to the respective handlers.

 <p align="center">
 <img alt="logo" src="https://github.ncsu.edu/csc510-fall2019/CSC510-24/blob/master/images/facade%20patter.jpg">